Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Powerline adapters are a quick, easy and affordable way to extend the network in your home to areas where Wi-Fi may not reach.
 Instead of having to run new cables to extend the network, powerline adapters transmit the signal along the pre-existing electrical wiring found in your walls.

-It is simply a case of plugging the adapter into an available power outlet within the area of your house where you are looking to extend the network.
+It is simply a case of plugging the primary adapter into an available power outlet and then connecting it to your router using an ethernet cable and then plugging the second adapter into a wall outlet in the area of your house where you are looking to extend the network.

 Powerline adapters can be very beneficial in the following situations:

 - If you have a large home and only a single router where Wi-Fi may not reach certain areas